-Headless vs. Shopify Theme Enhancement
+Headless vs Shopify Theme

 Headless or the decoupling approach is a well-established software architecture principle based on ‘separation of concerns’.
 The architecture of Shopify itself is built using Ruby on Rails, which is an MVC framework – meaning it separates layers for Database management, Business logic and Frontend rendering.
 That is why it is one of the most beloved ecommerce SaaS platforms currently in the market, as it favors performance over complexity.